-- 1 On the appliance web UI's main page, select Firmware Update to view or update the firmware version. - If the device is in Standalone mode, the Check for Updates button will be shown.
-Selecting it checks the Bogen website for the latest firmware version available.
-If a version newer than the one currently installed is found, it is downloaded to the appliance and the Update Firmware button will be shown. - If you already have a firmware file you would like to install to the appliance, select Upload Firmware to upload the firmware file from your computer to the appliance.
+- 1 On the appliance web Ul's main page, select Firmware Update to view or update the firmware version. - If you already have a firmware file you would like to install to the appliance, select Upload Firmware to upload the firmware file from your computer to the appliance.
 A popup screen appears that allows you to select the file that you want to upload.
 You can navigate to the file's location.
 After you select the file, select Upload.